-Ghee has numerous benefits and usages, for both internal and topical application.
+Ghee (called Ghruta in Ayurveda) has numerous benefits and usages, for both internal and topical application.
 Among its benefits, ghee is easy to digest and even enkindles the digestive fire; it nourishes the brain and ojas, and carries herbs deeper into the organic tissues.
 Also, ghee is appropriate for high-temperature cooking.
 But what about using ghee externally as a massage oil, or even rubbing ghee on your feet?
 Yes, it is done!
 And there are numerous benefits!
 Read on to learn about the benefits of applying ghee on feet.

 Benefits Of Ghee Massage